mimblewimble/docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 ### Rangeproofs

 Previously, we assumed output values to always be positive.
-However, by introducing negative amounts, a transcation could be balanced out, for example, with an input of `2` and outputs of `5` and `-3`.
+However, by introducing negative amounts, a transaction could be balanced out, for example, with an input of `2` and outputs of `5` and `-3`.
 This can't be detected as the values would still equal to zero.

 A rangeproof is therefore attached to every output and proves that its value isn't negative and that its size is restricted so it doesn't overflow.
 We won't elaborate on this here.